bitcoin/bitcoin/doc/descriptors.md

-# Support for Output Descriptors in Bitcoin Core
+# Support for Output Descriptors in Chaincoin Core

-Since Bitcoin Core v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
+Since Chaincoin Core v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to describe collections of output scripts.